It was Saturday, and all was well as the tea and cakes had arrived.

 At the end of Sandylands we reached Morecambe promenade and our pal Cheviot posed on the rocks.

 Continuing we passed West End Gardens.
-Grizzly told us, "they were that were redeveloped in 2007 incorporating a number of artworks, including this huge picture frame that can capture the amazing sunsets across Morecambe Bay."
+Grizzly told us, "they were redeveloped in 2007 incorporating a number of artworks, including this huge picture frame that can capture the amazing sunsets across Morecambe Bay."

 Pointing he said, "that is the beacon sited at the Regent Road end of the gardens, welcoming the town into the garden."